Dani Chambers

-Dani Chambers (born July 23) is an American voice actress, known for her work on anime dubs for Funimation.
+Dani Chambers (born July 23) is an American voice actress known for her work on anime dubs.
+She is best known for her roles as Chise Hatori in The Ancient Magus’ Bride, Becky Blackbell from Spy × Family, Emilico in Shadows House, Hina Sato from The Day I Became a God, and Serval from Kemono Friends.

 Biography

-Chambers was born and raised into San Bernardino, California by Growing up, Chambers was a fan of Sailor Moon and Tenchi Muyo!, as well as voice actress Cree Summer.
+Chambers was born and raised into San Bernardino, California.
+Growing up, Chambers was a fan of Sailor Moon and Tenchi Muyo!, as well as voice actress Cree Summer.
 She also got into theater and acting from a young age.

 In 2013, Chambers started creating videos for YouTube, where she learned the basics of voice acting.
 In late 2016, she joined Funimation and was cast in her first role as Zanko Fujiwara in The Morose Mononokean.